TimothyWong17/TimothyWong17/README.md

 - 👋 Hi, I’m @TimothyWong17.
-I am a Front-End software engineer
+I'm a Front-End/Full-Stack engineer
 - 📫 How to reach me: https://www.linkedin.com/in/timothygwong/

 <!---